 note: adopted 1934; also known as "Quisqueyanos valientes" (Valient Sons of Quisqueye); the anthem never refers to the people as Dominican but rather calls them "Quisqueyanos," a reference to the indigenous name of the island

-Ecuador name: "Salve, Oh Patria!"
+name: "Salve, Oh Patria!"
 (We Salute You Our Homeland)

 lyrics/music: Juan Leon MERA/Antonio NEUMANE